vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans.md

 this followup test is mostly just in light of the need to continue to monitor this due to family diabetic tendencies.

-I have continue to maintain a diet low in direct sugar content, with most of my sugars coming through their natural occurrence in my vegetables, so I do not expect my HbA1c to have deteriorated significantly.
+I have continued to maintain a diet low in direct sugar content, with most of my sugars coming through their natural occurrence in my vegetables, so I do not expect my HbA1c to have deteriorated significantly.
 But with a three-year gap it's good to get another